 Library after expansion and as it is today

-The library has a dedicated 20 Mbps Internet connection serving our public computers and wireless Internet.
-In July 2015, Internet speed will be upgraded to 150 Mbps.
+The library has a dedicated 150 Mbps Internet connection serving our public computers and wireless Internet.

 There are many wonderful volunteers who give of their time and talents to further benefit the customers who enjoy the library.
 Thirty garden volunteers maintain the beautiful library gardens.
-Fourteen volunteers assist with shelving and special projects at the library and eleven volunteers manage the Friends of the Library Used Book Room.
-The Friends of the Library contributed $29,576 to purchase library materials, equipment, and enhance programs and services in 2014.
+Fifteen volunteers assist with shelving and special projects at the library and fifteen volunteers manage the Friends of the Library Used Book Room.
+The Friends of the Library contributed $11,061.81 to purchase library materials, equipment, and enhance programs and services in 2015-16.

 The “Friends Club” composed of our “little” Friends meet and perform service projects and fundraising activities May - September.